 D.W.
 Friesen Printers in Altona, Manitoba printed and bound the books.
 December 1, 1980 was an exciting day for us when the boxes containing 500 copies of Our Wiensz Heritage arrived!
 (But 500 was too many, and is why 40 years later we still have a few copies left over.)

 Wiensz vs. Wiens

 Some people have asked why the two spellings, "Wiens" and "Wiensz"?
-I discussed this with my sister, Esther, who is our family historian -- no definitive answer.
-Apparently even in Prussia a few hundred years ago both spellings were used.
-Maybe "Wiens" was the original German spelling, and later some added the 'z' due to the influence of the Polish language of their neighbours?
+Maybe "Wiens" was the original German spelling, and later some added the 'z' due to the influence of the Polish language of their neighbours in Prussia?
 Just my guess.